tp1de/ioBroker.ems-esp/README.md

 * The number of boiler & ww starts per hour / 24 hours
 * Boiler utilization per hour (0-100%).

 Boiler efficiency can be calculated if parameters are filled.
+(Gas- and Oilboilers only)
 * The boiler efficiency can be calculated based on average boiler temp: (boiler temp + return temp) / 2.
-* Since return temp is not available anymore in km200 the return temp is calculated with boilertemp -10 °C when no ems-esp is available.
+* When return temp is not available in km200 the return temp is calculated with boilertemp -10 °C when no ems-esp is available.
 * Look at the datasheet of your boiler to adjust the efficiency table accordingly.
-* A database instance (see above) is needed to calculate the statistics.
+* An active database instance (see above) is needed to calculate the statistics.

 Whenever a new EMS-ESP firmware adds new datafields and/or changes datafield names they are processed during adapter run.
 Nevertheless obsolete datafields are not deleted automatically by the adapter.
 There is an option to re-build the state-structure by deleting states on adapter re-start (states with history / db entries are kept)